-Suunto D5 has three main dive modes: Air/Nitrox, Gauge and Free.
+By default, Suunto EON Core has two main dive modes: Air/Nitrox and Gauge.

-Press and hold the middle button to enter the Main menu and select the appropriate mode for your dive under Dive settings " Mode.
-Select Off if you want use Suunto D5 as a regular watch.
-In this case all dive functionalities are switched off.
+Press and hold the middle button to enter Main menu and select the appropriate mode for your dive under Dive settings " Mode.

-Suunto D5 automatically restarts to change mode.
+Suunto EON Core automatically restarts to change mode.